-766 The Early Toarcian global warming trend is marked by an oceanic anoxic event (Holz 767 2015).
-A change from wet (fern-dominated) to warmer and seasonally dry landscapes during the Toarcian was interpreted from palynological data from Denmark (Wade-Murphy et al. 2006) 768 and plant fossils have also been interpreted to reflect short-term warming in the Toarcian of 769 770 Siberia (Vakhrameev 1991).
-The Toarcian is one of the moments of the Jurassic with highest 771 overall diversity at the genus level for Argentina as can be seen from our analysis.
-A 772 diversification in seed plants (mainly the coniferophytes), but a reduction in the genera richness 773 of ferns, agrees with the floristic change in other parts of the world and drier conditions.
-At the Toarcian, there is an extinction rate peak in Argentine megafloras.
-Although this peak does not 774 775 coincide with the early Toarcian crisis, the its age needs to be adjusted to conclude in this 776 regard, considering that there is no precise dating of each plant fossil assemblage.
+The Early Toarcian global warming trend is marked by an oceanic anoxic event (Holz 2015).
+A change from wet (fern-dominated) to warmer and seasonally dry landscapes during the Toarcian was interpreted from palynological data from Denmark (Wade-Murphy et al. 2006), and plant fossils have also been interpreted to reflect short-term warming in the Toarcian of Siberia (Vakhrameev 1991).
+The Toarcian was one of the moments of the Jurassic with highest overall diversity at the genus level for Argentina as can be seen from our analysis.
+A diversification in seed plants (mainly coniferophytes), but a reduction in the genus richness of ferns, agrees with the floristic change in other parts of the world and drier conditions.
+At the Toarcian, there is an extinction-rate peak in Argentine megafloras.
+Considering that there is no precise dating of each plant fossil assemblage, the age of this peak needs to be adjusted to determine its relationship to the Early Toarcian crisis.

-For the Early Bajocian, Hesselbo et al. (2003) characterized strong seasonally arid and weak seasonally arid climates.
+For the Early Bajocian, Hesselbo et al. (2003) characterized strongly seasonal arid and weakly seasonal arid climates.
 Our data show a decrease in plant diversity and occurrences in the Aalenian and Bajocian.

-From Late Callovian to Early Oxfordian (i.e., the transition from Mid-to Late Jurassic), 780 migration of marine fauna and isotopic thermometry pointed out drastic cooling during the early 781 782 Late Callovian, suggesting continental ice formation at this time (Holz 2015).
-Dromart et al. 783 (2003) designated this episode the "Callovian Ice Age", hence, the Middle Jurassic seems to display one of the coldest climates of the entire Mesozoic.
-For Argentina, Volkheimer et al. 784 (2008b) suggested warm and relatively humid climatic conditions during the Middle Jurassic 785 786 due to the mega- and microfloras with high percentages of the thermophilic Hirmerellaceae 787 (=Cheirolepidiaceae), associated with Araucariaceae, which need relatively humid conditions.
-788 Consistent with the present analysis, in the Bathonian-Callovian, the overall diversity is high in every plant group except for the seed ferns, and as in the previous studies, with a major 789 representation of Osmundaceae, Bennettitales, Araucariaceae and a minor importance of the 790 Hirmerellaceae (Fig. 4).
-The Araucariaceae maintained a preference for subtropical or 791 mesothermal conditions (Kershaw and Wagstaff, 2001); therefore, it cannot be ruled out that 792 793 the climate was temperate in this interval.
+Migration of marine fauna and isotopic thermometry pointed out drastic cooling during the early Late Callovian, suggesting continental ice formation at this time (Holz 2015).
+Dromart et al. (2003) designated this episode the "Callovian Ice Age"; hence, the Middle Jurassic seems to display one of the coldest climates of the entire Mesozoic.
+For Argentina, Volkheimer et al. (2008b) suggested warm and relatively humid climatic conditions during the Middle Jurassic due to the mega- and microfloras with high percentages of the thermophilic Hirmerellaceae (=Cheirolepidiaceae), associated with Araucariaceae, which need relatively humid conditions.
+Consistent with the present analysis, in the Bathonian-Callovian, the overall diversity was high in every plant group except for the seed ferns, and as in the previous studies, with a major representation of Osmundaceae, Bennettitales, Araucariaceae and a minor importance of the Hirmerellaceae (Fig. 4).
+The Araucariaceae maintained a preference for subtropical or mesothermal conditions (Kershaw and Wagstaff 2001); therefore, it cannot be ruled out that the climate was temperate in this interval.

-794 More recent papers corroborate the Oxfordian-Kimmeridgian warming and the more humid paleoclimatic conditions towards the Tithonian (e.g. Wierzbowski et al., 2013).
-In the 795 Oxfordian-Kimmeridgian interval, a mild increase in species diversity is seen, but at genus 796 797 level this is imperceptible.
-In the Oxfordian, the extinction rates reach the highest value, and 798 the origination rates, the lowest value.
-This could be exaggerated by the lack of a precise age 799 definition of the plant-fossil strata from the formations included in that bin (i.e. Chon Aike and 800 La Matilde).
-This lack of precision results in origination rates of zero and extinction rates greater than one, making it impossible to graph in Figure 12.
-A decrease in floral diversity towards the 801 802 Tithonian is observed, but as the number of total occurrences is also very few for that stage in 803 Argentina (25 occurrences, one formation with two collections), these results should be taken with caution.
-804
+More recent papers corroborate the Oxfordian-Kimmeridgian warming and the more humid paleoclimatic conditions towards the Tithonian (e.g. Wierzbowski et al. 2013).
+In the Oxfordian-Kimmeridgian interval, a mild increase in species diversity is seen, but at genus-level this is imperceptible.
+In the Oxfordian, the extinction rates reached the highest values, and the origination rates, the lowest values.
+This might be exaggerated by the lack of a precise age definition of the plant-fossil strata from the formations included in that bin (i.e. Chon Aike and La Matilde).
+This lack of precision results in origination rates of zero and extinction rates greater than one. making it impossible to graph in Figure 12.
+A decrease in floral diversity towards the Tithonian was observed, but as the number of total occurrences was also very few for that stage in Argentina (25 occurrences, one formation with two collections), these results should be taken with caution.

-806 CONCLUSIONS
+CONCLUSIONS

-We carried out a detailed characterization of the megafloras of the Triassic-Jurassic transition, based on recent advances in the knowledge of the Upper Triassic and Jurassic of Argentina.
+We carried out a detailed characterization of the megaflo-

+ras of the Triassic-Jurassic transition, based on recent advances in the knowledge of the Late Triassic and Jurassic of Argentina.
 This analysis offers guidance for future collection and analytical efforts to address knowledge gaps in plant fossil assemblages from intervals and localities with scarce or imprecise records.
 The dataset generated in this work can be improved by updating, modifying, or adding new information in the future and in this way the results obtained will be more robust.